Q: How do I know which EZScreen Stencil to use, Standard or HiDef?

 Standard is typically used for fabric such as t-shirts, sweatshirts, and other porous surfaces.
 Standard is easier to clean after exposure to light source, easier to use when applying ink or paint, and is more suited for multiple printing.
 Standard is appropriate for most projects and can achieve incredible details.
-However, a mesh pattern transferred to the paint may be more visible, and the edges may not be as sharp on hard surfaces.
+However, a mesh pattern transferred to the paint on hard surfaces may be more visible.
 Applying paint or ink to fabric or other types of porous surfaces will not have this problem.

-HiDef is intended for artwork with smaller details or halftones.
-Typically used for hard surfaces such as glass and metal.
+HiDef is intended for artwork with smaller details or halftones and typically used for hard surfaces such as glass and metal.
 HiDef has a higher thread count so the green residue may cling to the mesh making it harder to clean after exposure to light source.
 More pressure may be needed when applying paint or ink.
-Not all paints are suitable for HiDef, such as ceramic or metallic paints; the pigments may be too large and may not go through the mesh.
+Not all paints are suitable for HiDef, such as ceramic, metallic or opaque inks; the pigments may be too large and may not go through the mesh.
 It is important to test the paint first.
 You can achieve superb details with HiDef and the mesh transferred to the paint is less visible on hard surfaces.

 Q: How long will the stencil last and how many times can it be used?